replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on April 26, 2024

 ### Bug Fixes {#bug-fixes-v2024-04-26-1}
-* Only users with the `team/support-issues/write` RBAC policy can submit support tickets from the **Support Bundle Analysis** page.
+* Only users with the `team/support-issues/write` RBAC policy can submit support tickets on the **Support Bundle Analysis** page.

 ## v2024.04.25-0